ISU-STRIPS/STRIPS/README.md

 # STRIPS

-A repository for STRIPS meta data and loading of all other public STRIPS data sets.
+An R package that loads all other public STRIPS data sets.

 ## Installation